wpXtreme/wpdk/index.md

 3. Unzip this how-to.
 You will have its root directory named `wpdk-sample-menu-1-master`
 4. Copy the entire `wpdk-sample-menu-1-master` folder in the `wp-content/plugins` directory of your WordPress environment.
 5. Activate the plugin in your WordPress administration area: a new `Hello World!` menu item will appear in the main navigation menu at the left side of the screen.
-6. The source code of this plugin is well documented, and can be an easy starting point for your develop with WPDK.
+6. The source code of this plugin is well documented, and can be an easy starting point for your develop with *WPDK*.

 @section  section_hello_world_2 Hello World!
 WordPress plugin using WPDK - intermediate